 As you can see, the results for each trader are significantly different, with the higher ratio of leverage greatly amplifying the loss of Trader Y - in one trade, they have wiped out half of their equity.
 While Trader Y still experienced a loss, the more conservative approach to leverage means that, as a percentage, there was a lesser effect on their total equity.

 The obvious conclusion from the above example is that if you want to mitigate risk it’s sensible to use less leverage.

 The leverage ratio measures your total exposure compared to your margin.
-For example, if you open a trade worth $10,000 with $1,000 in available funds, you are utilising the leverage of 10:1.
+For example, if you open a trade worth $10,000 with $1,000 in available funds, you are utilising a leverage of 10:1.